 - What is the link between sleep and diet?

 What is sleep?

-Sleep is a period of time when our eyes are closed, bodies and muscles are relaxed, and when our brain appears to shut off.
+Sleep is a period of time when our eyes are closed, bodies and muscles are relaxed, and our brain appears to shut off.
 Surprisingly, this is far from the whole story or truth.
-Our brains and the cells within our bodies are actually quite active whilst we sleep, completing functions such as:
+Our brains and the cells within our bodies are actually quite active whilst we sleep, completing many vital functions, including:

 - Consolidating memories and storing it away into our long-term memory (learn more here)

 - Restoring our ability to concentrate and pay attention (learn more here)

 - Repairing muscles and allowing them to recover (learn more here)

 - Regulating our metabolism, hunger and cravings (learn more here)

 - Processing our emotions (learn more here)